justindijkshoorn/vagrant-puppet-lamp-ubuntu/readme.md

 If everything works fine you should see the index from the created www/html folder.

-MySql username and password are both set to 'root'.
+	$ MySql username: root
+	$ MySql password is unset use the following command to set: sudo mysqladmin -uroot password yourpassword